HungryTurtleCode/htc_website/_posts/2016-01-03-jquery-keyboard-events-part-2.md

 };
 {% endhighlight %}

 To create methods, we simply type the name of the method followed by a colon &#8211; then the function you want.
-Note you can also create object properties (which are like variables within the object) in this same manner. <span class="lang:js decode:true crayon-inline ">property: &#8220;variable&#8221;</span> would be valid.
+Note you can also create object properties (which are like variables within the object) in this same manner.
+{% ihighlight javascript %}{% raw %}
+property: "variable"
+{% endraw %}{% endihighlight %}
+would be valid.

 Within this init function we are calling three other methods from within the object (which we haven&#8217;t created yet).
 Notice that we use the keyword &#8220;this&#8221;.
 What that means is that we are telling javascript that we want to call a method, but it should look for that method inside _this_ object. ie. it is a method contained within the current object.